-- Hazardous Materials Operations candidates shall be provided a current edition of theDOT Emergency Response Guide Book. - The Driver/Operator-Pumper, Driver/Operator-Aerial and Fire Inspector candidates shall be provided with a calculator. - The Driver/Operator-Pumper candidates will be provided a formulasheet. - Candidates shall be advised of location of emergency exits and evacuation procedures in the event of inclement weather, fire, etc. - Candidates shall be instructed that electronic devices are not allowed into the exam room during testing (i.e. cell phones, computers, tablets, smart watches, etc.). - Candidates shall each be provided two, #2 pencils and a sealed exam packet.
-Additional pencils shall be available from the proctor if the needarises. - Candidates shall be instructed to read the instructions on the booklet cover.
+- Hazardous Materials Operations candidates shall be provided a current edition of the North American Emergency Response Guidebook. - The Driver/Operator-Pumper, Driver/Operator-Aerial and Fire Inspector candidates shall be provided with a calculator. - The Driver/Operator-Pumper candidates will be provided with a formula sheet. - Candidates shall be advised of the location of emergency exits and evacuation procedures in the event of inclement weather, fire, etc. - Candidates shall be instructed that electronic devices are not allowed into the exam room during testing (i.e. cell phones, computers, tablets, smart watches, etc.). - Candidates shall each be provided two, #2 pencils and a sealed exam packet.
+Additional pencils shall be available from the proctor if the need arises. - Candidates shall be instructed to read the instructions on the booklet cover.
 When they have finished reading, the proctor shall ask if they understand the instructions.
-The proctor shall, if needed, provide clarification. - Candidates shall be instructed at this point to break the exam booklet seals and only remove the answer sheet. - Candidates shall be instructed to carefully and legibly fill in the necessary information on the answer sheet: Last name, First Name, Middle Initial. - Candidates shall be informed of the number of questions on the exam. - Candidates shall be informed that the only acceptable method of marking answerchoices is as indicated on the answer sheet to completely fill in the bubble with a #2 pencil.
+The proctor shall, if needed, provide clarification. - Candidates shall be instructed at this point to break the exam booklet seals and only remove the answer sheet. - Candidates shall be instructed to carefully and legibly fill in the necessary information on the answer sheet: Last name, First Name, Middle Initial. - Candidates shall be informed of the number of questions on the exam (see Policy 16). - Candidates shall be informed that the only acceptable method of marking answerchoices is as indicated on the answer sheet to completely fill in the bubble with a #2 pencil.
 X's over the bubbles or circles around the bubbles will be scored as wronganswers. - Candidates shall be informed that any questions left unanswered (blank) will be scored as wrong answers. - Candidates shall be informed of the proper procedure to follow if they decide to change an answer after it has been marked: - Carefully erase the original answer choice.
-Incomplete erasure may cause the computer scan to read two answers for the question, which will result in a wrong answer being scored. - Completely fill in the bubble for the amended answerchoice. - Candidates shall be informed that their final score is determined by deducting the number of incorrect and blank answers from the total number of questions per exam. - Candidates shall be informed that each test question is worth one point with the exception of 472 Hazardous Materials Operations examination for which each question is worth four points and 1072 Hazardous Materials Operations examination for which each question is worth two points. - Candidates shall be informed that the minimum passing score on all certification exams is 70 percent. - Candidates shall be informed that final scores of 70 percent or greater satisfy the written examination element of the certification process.
+Incomplete erasure may cause the computer scan to read two answers for the question, which will result in a wrong answer being scored. - Completely fill in the bubble for the amended answerchoice. - Candidates shall be informed that their final score is determined by deducting the number of incorrect and blank answers from the total number of questions perexam. - Candidates shall be informed of the question value as stated in the chart in Policy 16. - Candidates shall be informed that the minimum passing score on all certification exams is 70 percent. - Candidates shall be informed that final scores of 70 percent or greater satisfy the written examination element of the certification process.
 They shall be further informed that they must also pass the practical skills examination element in order to become certified. - Candidates shall be informed that final scores below 70 percent will result in the candidates' need to retest.

 They shall be further informed that, if needed, up to two retests are permitted within the two-year time limit. - Candidates shall be informed that if the proctor observes them cheating on the exam in any way, their exam booklets and answer sheets will be confiscated, and they will be asked to immediately vacate the premises.
 They shall further be informed that this action will result, at a minimum, in their receiving a zero score for the examination attempt.
 The cheating incident will also be reported to the WTCS Fire Service Education Director for possible additional action. - At this point, the proctor will ask if there are any questions questions will be answered promptly.